holochain/holochain/holonix/README.md

 }
 ```

-this exmaple would translate to the following CLI invocatin
+this example would translate to the following CLI invocation

 ```shell=
 nix develop \